qaumann/vibro-acoustic-mor/README.md

 ### Dependencies and installation

-The computations were originally performed in MATLAB 9.8.0.1451342 (R2020a) on single nodes of the Leibniz supercomputing centre's CoolMUC-2 running on SUSE(R) Linux Enterprise Server 15 SP1 equipped with a 28 core Intel(R) Haswell based CPU and 56 GB main memory available.
+The computations were originally performed in MATLAB 9.9.0.1467703 (R2020b) on single nodes of the MPI Magdeburg's computing cluster Mechthild running on CentOS Linux version 7.9.2009 equipped with two 8 core Intel(R) Xeon(R) Silver 4110 (Skylake) CPUs with a maximum clock rate of 3.0 GHz and 192 GB main memory available.

 Additionally, the following software packages need to be downloaded: